 North Sea Programme 2022–2027

 An important starting point for more offshore wind energy is the North Sea Agreement.
-This includes a clause to explore the scope for between 20 and 40 GW of additional offshore wind capacity to be installed on top of the 11.5 GW mentioned earlier.
-In the North Sea Programme 2022–2027, this translates into a brief for an additional 27 GW of offshore wind energy.
-Combined with the 11.5 GW, this will be enough to reach the minimum of the 38-72 GW total offshore wind capacity target.
+This includes the agreement to explore the space for 20 to 40 GW of offshore wind capacity, in addition to the 11.5 GW mentioned above.
+We essentially then at least need to find space for around 27 GW of offshore wind capacity so that, together with the 11.5 GW already planned, we will reach the lower end of the 38 to 72 GW bandwidth.

 Offshore Wind Energy Roadmap 2040

-With a roadmap for the period towards 2040, we are giving shape to the roll-out of offshore wind energy in terms of space and time and to the technical outlines for integration into the energy system.
-We distinguish between a roadmap for the planning of the new wind farms and a development plan for the required transmission infrastructure.
+With a roadmap for the period towards 2040, we are shaping the roll-out of offshore wind energy and the technical outlines for integration into the energy system.
+We distinguish between a roadmap for the planning of new wind farms and a development plan for the required transport infrastructure.

-As part of the new approach and roadmap for offshore wind energy, we are working towards 3 important milestones:
+In the process of the new approach and roadmap for offshore wind energy, we are working towards 4 important milestones:

-- 2022: decision on a possible accelerated offshore wind roll-out for 2030 and publication of the corresponding supplement to the Roadmap for 2030;
+- 2022: publication of the corresponding extension to the roadmap for offshore wind energy 2030;